Terms and conditions

 Failing to do so may result in a breach of security or privacy.

 Access to our services

-Access to our services is governed by your RealMe® (or any other authorised third party login provider), which provides us with security over access to our sites and identifies who you are.
+Access to our online services is provided by your RealMe login.
+This system ensures secure access to all our sites and identifies who you are.

-You are responsible for keeping your username and password confidential.
-Any actions on our sites from your username and password will be considered by us to have been made by you.
+You are responsible for keeping your RealMe username and password confidential.
+Any transactions on our sites linked to your username and password will be considered by us to have been made by you.

-Your user account provides us with associated information, including:
+Your online services account provides us with the following information:

 - details about you — for example, your email address